Skip to content

 In the snippet above, notice that updateMyName() does not depend on any external code to accomplish its duties.
 This makes it a pure function.

-Wherever possible, you should use pure functions in your applications.
-Let's discuss some of the advantages you get by doing so.
+Use pure functions in your applications wherever possible.
+Let’s discuss some of the advantages of doing so.

 Advantages of Pure Functions